sparkfun/3D_Models/Products/Robotics/Robotic Claw - MKII - ROB-11524/README.txt

 There is an issue with the gears intersecting with the 'clutch' in this model.
 The physical dimensions are still accurate.
+The files in the 'Assembly Files' folder are .prt files beloning to Pro Engineer/Creo